tgudaghe/Diabetes-Prediction-using-Machine-Learning/README.md

 ## 📁 Project Overview

-This notebook is part of the final milestone for the course **DSC 670 – Advanced Topics in Data Science**.
-The focus of this milestone is to apply predictive modeling techniques to identify and assess the likelihood of diabetes in patients based on health-related features.
+This project is to apply predictive modeling techniques to identify and assess the likelihood of diabetes in patients based on health-related features.

 ## 🎯 Objective